obkaul/VRTactileDraw/README.md

 ## Instructions on usage
 When starting the project, you will find yourself in front of a slider.
 Use your VR controller to create a new TP.
 Use the trigger button to interact with objects.
 While working on a TP, it will continuously be saved to [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) /Patterns/ (e.g., %USERNAME%\AppData\LocalLow\HCI Group, LUH\VRTactileDraw\Patterns on Windows).
-You can select a previously saved TP from the initial slider menu replay or extend it.
+You can select a previously saved TP from the initial slider menu to replay or extend it.
 After creating or opening a TP to modify, the selected model with the actuators will spawn, and you can use your VR controller to draw TPs on it.

 ## Project Links